Last updated July 2nd, 2021.

 Using the Google My Business features is a smart decision, especially since these are brought to you by the number one search engine in the world.
 The market is not completely saturated, and there is room for small businesses to establish themselves and carve a niche.

 While getting started with the Google My Business platform may seem like a large undertaking, Google has put a solid and easy to use system in place for these features.

 Above all else, do not pass up your chance to distinguish your self from your competitors.
-If you do not have the time or personnel to devote to creating and maintaining your Google My Business account, consider employing professionals who have years of experience and success behind them.
 Google is handing you a golden opportunity to increase traffic, create conversions, and build your brand.
 You do not want to miss out on this chance.